- What are the seven summits?

 Like other mountains, trekking Puncak Jaya requires that you have all paperwork in order before starting your climb.

-Climbing guides are not optional either, since they know the safest way to go and how to handle terrain and weather.
+Climbing guides are not optional either, since they know the safest route and how to handle terrain and weather.

 Enjoy the breathtaking view of the Carstensz Pyramid from the top of the Pancak Jaya mountain, 4,884m above sea.